-Howard advises to avoid cutting stems where possible (for which you’d need a pair of wire cutters – secateurs just won’t cut it) and bending them to create the right height.
+If the stem length and size isn’t quite right for your vase, Howard advises avoiding cutting stems where possible (for which you’d need a pair of wire cutters – secateurs just won’t cut it) and instead bending them to create the right height.
 “The bend gives more hold and the arrangement will sit better overall.”

 If you’re wondering how to arrange faux flowers in a vase, follow Howard’s tried-and-tested method: she likes to layer her stems to create “triangles”.
 “In the bottom layer I would put one type of foliage in and a flower to the right of each stem, using all three of the same foliage stems.
 I’d repeat that all the way around and that would be my first layer.
 I’d then take my stems slightly higher for the second layer, so they look like elongated stems; this is when the idea of a triangle comes in.
 I keep doing this process within the vase, adding several layers.”
 You could also use floral tape to keep your display in place; tie stems together to create a spray or use it to support flower heads.

 A popular arrangement size involves around 25 stems, but a small bouquet could feature one foliage and two types of flowers, composed of just two layers.